 “Who says so?” – I learned this handy technique from my spiritual counselor, John Earle.
 Any time you realize you’re listening to ‘a voice in your head’ that’s telling you that you don’t have time for yoga or another form of self-care, ask yourself, “Who says so?”
 I guarantee you will be amazed at what other voices besides your own (maybe it’s the voice of perfection? or guilt? or your mother?) you have talking to you in your head!
 Do you really need to listen to that voice?
 How about listening to your own?
 Once you’ve asked this question, or separately just on their own, you could ask two more questions.

-“How do I feel right now?” and “What do I need?” – These are just a couple of the many techniques I learned from psychotherapist and Sensitivity Expert Julie Bjelland’s Brain Training Course.
+“How do I feel right now?” and “What do I need?” – These are just a couple of the many techniques I learned from psychotherapist and Sensitivity Expert Julie Bjelland’s Brain Training Course, which I highly recommend.
 You might write these two questions on some sticky notes around your house, like on your bathroom mirror for example, and then every time you see them throughout the day, take a moment to pause and ask yourself how you’re feeling and what you need.
 And then do it, without apology!

 Finally, because I found it helpful to have some supportive people tell me that I did, in fact, deserve to make time for my own self care, let me pass that support on to you: The world needs your gifts.
 But you will only be able to shine if you take good care of yourself first.
 I promise if you do, you will feel so much better and those around you will also receive the benefits of your new found sense of well-being too.
 You absolutely deserve it, so give yourself some time for yoga and self-care today!